mofron/mofron-comp-switch/README.md

-# mofron-parts-switch
+# mofron-comp-switch
-switch component for mofron
+Switch Component for mofron